zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

       Zone*.
    3. For each [in-bailiwick] name server names create one A query and one AAAA query.
-   3. Obtain the set of NS IP for *Child Zone* from [Method4].
+   3. Obtain the set of "NS IP" for *Child Zone* from [Method4] and [Method5].
-   4. Send the A and AAAA queries created above to each NS IP.
+   4. Send the A and AAAA queries created above to each *NS IP*.
       1. If there is no response from a server emit *[CHILD_NS_NO_RESPONSE]* and go to next server.
       2. If there is DNS response from the server, but not an